wp-plugins/woocommerce-menu-bar-cart/readme.txt

 Make sure you've set the appropriate menu name.
 Also, if no items are in the cart and you haven't checked the 'display always' box, nothing will appear.

+== Changelog ==

+= 1.1 =

+Updated to include options page with the following options:

+* Set own custom menu.
+* Display cart icon, or only items/prices.
+* Display items only, price only, or both.
+* Display always, or only when there are items in the cart.

+= 1.0.2 =
+Includes translation elements & some changes to make installation more understandable.
+Set framework to allow users to keep their menu name.

 == Upgrade Notice ==

 = 1.1 =